chaoshangcs/chaoshangcs.github.io/_pages/about.md

 [The X Machine Learning (XML) group](https://xmachinelearning.github.io/) focuses on machine learning and deep learning algorithms for solving problems involving data with special structure, with an emphasis on healthcare informatics and bioinformatics.

 ## Professional Services
+* Program Committee Member of CIKM 2019.
+* Program Committee Member of ECML-PKDD 2019.
 * Program Committee Member of IJCAI 2019.
-* Program Committee Member of ECML-PKDD 2019.
 * Reviewer of IEEE Transactions on Neural Networks and Learning Systems.
 * Reviewer of American Medical Informatics Association (AMIA) Clinical Informatics Conference.
 * Reviewer of PLOS ONE journal.